quantopian/metautils/README.rst

 metautils
 =========

-Utilities for writing and composing metaclasses for python 3 and 2.
+Utilities for writing and composing metaclasses.

-Metaclass Factory Model
+Metaclass Template Model
 -----------------------

-Why do we need or want to write metaclass factories.
+Why do we need or want to write metaclass templates.

-Consider the two example metaclasses.
+Consider the two metaclasses.

 .. code:: python